shivaprasaduh/shivaprasaduh.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm an applied physicist and an engineer from IIT Madras.
 My main research interest is in superconducting circuits for quantum information processing and photnic quantum technologies.
-I have been influenced and inspired by experiences gained alongside great guides, teachers, and my education.
+I am motivated by my research works in both theoritical and experimental domains in the above fields.
 I hope to pursue a Ph.D. in this research field and contribute to groundbreaking research.

 A data-driven personal website